solo-io/gloo-edge-use-cases/aws-elb/README.md

 ./deploy-lbc
 ```

-## Modifying the Gateway configuration
+## Helm Values for Modifying the Gateway configuration

 - [NLB with TLS Offloading](nlb-with-tls-offloading.yaml)